-4) So cool those resources exist, and that millennials like us have access to them!
-How many house sits would you say you’ve done?
+So cool those resources exist and that millennials like us have access to them!
+How many house sits would you say you've done?
 Have they been at any cool locations?

-I’ve done four official housesits through my agency in: New York City, Paris, downtown Toronto, and now in Adderbury, England.
+I’ve done four official housesits through my agency.
+They've been in New York City, Paris, downtown Toronto, and now in Adderbury, England.

-The duration of a sit ranges from anywhere to 2 days to six months.
+The duration of a sit ranges from anywhere from 2 days to six months.
 Details like this are completely up to the individual posting the listing.
-This sit I’m doing in England is six weeks—I generally prefer longer housesits (1 month minimum) just to avoid travel fees and, well, exhaustion.
+This sit I’m doing in England is six weeks—I generally prefer longer housesits (1-month minimum) just to avoid travel fees and, well, exhaustion.

 Hah, yes.
 But not in a particularly nasty way.
 Some people reply and kindly say, “Oh, no thanks, we’re looking for someone a bit older.”
 Or “Sorry, we’re looking for a couple.
 There’s a lot to do.”
 The latter is generally when I apply to watch a farm, which may be for the best.

-6) How supportive are your friends and family in your world house sitting adventures?
+How supportive are your friends and family in your international house sitting adventures?